Cape Town: Road

-Of the three-digit routes, the R300 is an expressway linking the N1 at Brackenfell to the N2 near Mitchells Plain and the Cape Town International Airport.
-The R302 runs from the R102 in Bellville, heading north across the N1 through Durbanville leaving the metro to Malmesbury.
-The R304 enters the northern limits of the metro from Stellenbosch, running NNW before veering west to cross the N7 at Philadelphia to end at Atlantis at a junction with the R307.
+There are also a number of regional routes ("R" routes) in the area.
+The R300 is an expressway linking the N1 at Brackenfell to the N2 near Mitchells Plain and the Cape Town International Airport.
+The R302 runs from the R102 in Bellville, heading north across the N1 through Durbanville before leaving the metro to reach Malmesbury.

+The R304 enters the northern limits of the metro from Stellenbosch, running north-north-west before veering west to cross the N7 at Philadelphia to end at Atlantis at a junction with the R307.
 This R307 starts north of Koeberg from the R27 and, after meeting the R304, continues north to Darling.
 The R310 originates from Muizenberg and runs along the coast, to the south of Mitchell's Plain and Khayelitsha, before veering north-east, crossing the N2 west of Macassar, and exiting the metro heading to Stellenbosch.

 Cape Town, like most South African cities, uses Metropolitan or "M" routes for important intra-city routes, a layer below National (N) roads and Regional (R) routes.
 Each city's M roads are independently numbered.
 Most are at-grade roads.
-The M3 splits from the N2 and runs to the south along the eastern slopes of Table Mountain, connecting the City Bowl with Muizenberg.
+The M3 splits from the N2 and runs to the south along the eastern slopes of Table Mountain, connecting the CBD with Muizenberg.
 Except for a section between Rondebosch and Newlands that has at-grade intersections, this route is a highway.
 The M5 splits from the N1 further east than the M3, and links the Cape Flats to the CBD.
 It is a highway as far as the interchange with the M68 at Ottery, before continuing as an at-grade road.
-Cape Town has the worst traffic congestion in South Africa.
+Cape Town has the worst traffic congestion in South Africa as of 2015.

+Licensing

+In terms of driver's licensing, Cape Town, and the Western Cape province, are significantly more advanced than the rest of South Africa.
+In May 2025, the Western Cape launched a digital learner's license testing system, the goal of which was to replace the traditional pen and paper test, reduce corruption, and deliver faster and more accurate results.

+In September 2025, Cape Town launched its drive through driver's license renewal system, with a facility in Brackenfell.
+The system allows for rapid renewal (in under 5 minutes), without driver's leaving their cars.
+Renewals can be sped up further if driver's have received an SMS renewal confirmation, and show it at the drive through.
+The first facility is cashless, and operates Monday through Saturday.